November 10, 2017 - January 7, 2018

 We created this project as a service to the community of the Logan Center and beyond.
-We invite all those interested in learning more about the project to send us your responses.
-There are a number of ways that you can share with us:
+There are a number of ways that you can contribute:

-- Join us in person during the town hall meeting where we will eat, drink, and converse about the project, but more importantly the issues of immigration and non-knowing.
-The town hall will take place on Friday, November 10, 6-8pm in the Logan Center Gallery on the occasion of the exhibition opening.
+- Join us in person during the town hall meeting where we will eat, drink, and converse about the project, but more importantly the issues of immigration and home.

-- Submit an anonymous comment on this page below.
-ALL submissions may be presented in the exhibition.
+- Submit a comment on this page below.
+ALL submissions will be presented anonymously in the exhibition.

-This campaign is happening at a significant moment.
-Nationally and globally, we have witnessed heightened debates over immigration, race, and the fight of the 99%.
+This project is happening at a significant moment.
+Nationally and globally, we are witnessing heightened debates over immigration, race, and the fight of the 99%.
 On a local level, race relations and class distinctions mark daily experiences in Chicago as in many other American cities.

 Much closer to home, this October the Logan Center celebrates its fifth year.
 As a multidisciplinary art center committed to serving communities within the University and on the South Side of Chicago, the Logan Center exists as a working example of a living possibility of bridging gaps between people.